-The ULCD was prevailing in all the districts of Tamil Nadu undersurvey for the incidence of leaf crinkle in urdbeanwhich was alarmingly increasing under natural conditions.
-The present studiesconfirmed that the ULCD ishighly transmitted through infected seeds under natural condition and artificially through mechanical sap inoculation.
-The infected seed was accountable for the widespread of the disease and severe yield losses.
+The ULCD was prevailing in all the districts of Tamil Nadu under survey for the incidence of leaf crinkle in urdbean which was alarmingly increasing under natural conditions.
+The present studies confirmed that the ULCD is highly transmitted through infected seeds under natural conditions and artificially through mechanical sap inoculation.
+The infected seed was accountable for the widespread disease and severe yield losses.
 The UCLD infected seeds need to be eliminated from the seed lot to avoid the further spread of the disease.
-In this consideration, the causative agent of ULCD disease needs to be identified and the transmissions other than seed and sap which respect to ULCD are study to clarify the etiology agent.
+In this consideration, the causative agent of ULCD disease needs to be identified and the transmissions other than seed and sap which respect to ULCD are studied to clarify the etiology agent.